JosiahMendes/elec50010-2020-verilog-lab/2-verilog-errors/readme.md

 Discussion:

 - The adder is wrong due to an incorrect assumption about the semantics of buses (multi-wire signals) in Verilog.
 What is it?

+*The carry logic for the ripple adder was wrong.
+The carry in of the LSB adder should correspond to the cin of the 4bit adder and the carry out should correspond to the 2nd bit in the carry wire.*

 - Assume you had to build a module `add32.v` which adds 32-bit values, but still had to rely on the `fadd` primitive.
 How might you do it?

+*Using variables and a for loop to assign the numbers to each of the inputs and outputs of the `fadd` primitive*

 - The test-bench for `add4.v` correctly identifies this problem through an exhaustive testing strategy.
 Would this strategy still work for `add32.v`?

+*Yes it would*

 v6 - 16-bit Hamming weight